 What's the daily routine, inside a rehab, during treatment?

-The duration of detox each individual needs, will vary, based on multiple factors, including frequency and recency of usage, history of addiction, previous detoxes, etc. Depending on usage levels, many will be able to progress to the next stage of treatment after just a few days.
-Others may take much longer than this to get a clear head again.
+The duration of detox each individual needs, will vary, based on multiple factors, including frequency and recency of usage, history of addiction, previous detoxes, etc. Some will be ready to start therapeutic work after just a few days.
+Sometimes it will take longer than this to get a clear head again.
 This level of variance between individuals is very normal.

 Step 3 - Managing The Budget For Treatment

 Decide firstly, are you going down the public or private route?

 There are few half way house providers that exist generally, between public providers, and private treatment, so get clear from the start on which you need.